Wednesday, May 21, 2025

 We all know running for its immense health benefits but what most of us lack is the discipline that is required to grow the habit of running and all other exercises.
 Like vitamins, these physical exercises require that you are consistent with them.
 We can't store their benefits in this our fading elastic body and expect to use them at a much later stage.

 A couple of months back I got serious with the whole body fitness thing.
 My mind had never been this ready for anything and my heart so anxious.
 The routine wasn't the problem, but the daily adjustments were.
 I would be very anxious to see the growth from one day to another.
 The growth was slow and gradual, so much so that sometimes I lost the patience.
-I wanted to feel the improvements and increase in my pace that until I started to feel lighter and faster I began to enjoy the pain.
+I wanted to feel the improvements and increase in my pace that eventually I started to feel lighter, faster and I began to enjoy the pain or rather the pain was no more.

 For me it was always the purpose that surpassed every pain I was up against and that was all the emotional muscle that I needed to build.
 The physical can be deceitful, but the mind must be up for a challenge.